epic-hacks/epic-hacks-surviv.io/README.md

 4. Click __"Load Unpacked"__ on the top left corner and select the folder that you extracted in step 1.

 ## Not working?
-Feel free to drop an Issue above.
-We constantly updating our cheats to head up with every surviv update.
+Issues are temporary closed. ~~Feel free to drop an Issue above.
+We constantly updating our cheats to head up with every surviv update.~~

 ## Suggestions
-If you have any suggestions on how to improve our cheat (update existing modules or add new one etc.) - create an issue above with the __"enchancement"__ label.
+Issues are temporary closed. ~~If you have any suggestions on how to improve our cheat (update existing modules or add new one etc.) - create an issue above with the __"enchancement"__ label.~~